-Further, the results also suggest that faculty should be cognizant of the increasing trends for data analysis skills and spreadsheets skills in general as well as the increase in demand for collaboration skills and the number of positions that allow for remote work.
-There should be consideration of a balance between face-to-face and remote work in programs to ensure students become comfortable with both.
+Further, the results also suggest that faculty should be cognizant of the trends for increasing demand for data analysis skills and spreadsheets skills in general, as well as the increase in demand for collaboration skills and the number of positions that allow for remote work.
+There should be curriculum consideration of a balance between face-to-face and remote work in programs to ensure students become comfortable with both.
 Also, faculty should analyze and ensure sufficient collaborative projects that require online and face-to-face interactions to help students build collaboration skills in both environments.
-Lastly, faculty should examine the depths and applications of data analysis and spreadsheet skills throughout the curriculum to ensure that students are exposed to a variety of skills including but not limited to statistical analyses such as trend, descriptive statistics and regression; pivot tables; and, effective chart and graph techniques.
-Whether there should be an emphasis on Microsoft Excel or Google Sheets, though, the answer is less definitive.
-Although Microsoft Office 365 was introduced in 2011, it has increased its collaborative tools with Teams and OneDrive, and ways to share documents.
-However, the ability to simultaneously edit documents in the Google Suite is probably one of the reasons demand for Google products is increasing.
+Lastly, faculty should examine the depths and applications of data analysis and spreadsheet skills throughout the curriculum to ensure that students are exposed to a variety of skills including but not limited to statistical analyses such as trend, descriptive statistics, and regression; pivot tables; and effective chart and graph techniques.

+As to whether there should be an emphasis on Microsoft Excel or Google Sheets, though, the answer is less definitive.
+Although Microsoft Office 365 was introduced in 2011, it has increased its collaborative tools with Teams and OneDrive, and offers multiple ways to share documents.
+However, the ability to simultaneously edit documents in Google Suite is probably one of the reasons that demand for Google products is increasing.
 Further, this analysis was a national view rather than a regional view.
-Faculty are encouraged to analyze the position descriptions for their regions to determine of the national results hold true for their specific region.
+Faculty are encouraged to analyze the position descriptions for their regions to determine if the national results hold true for their specific region.